 One of the most remarkable destinations in the world, the Galapagos Islands are a must for wildlife enthusiasts; choose from stunning luxury lodges, safari-style camps or laid-back island-hopping itineraries, as well as a diverse range of cruises to suit every budget.
-Please see below a little description on every island, all of them with characteristic different flora and fauna, and if there is a special place you would like to visit, please contact us to find out which of our cruise boats includes that point and in which itinerary.
+Please see below a little description on every island, all of them with different flora and fauna.
+If there is a special place you would like to visit, please contact us to find out which of our cruise boats includes that point and in which itinerary.

 – January to April are the warmer, wetter months.
 The islands are humid, and days can be hot, especially around noon.
 Temperatures range from 24°C-30°C with daytime temperatures up to around 29°C and the occasional shower.